luzinbar/DSPS-assignment1/README.txt

 * Terminate: as explained above, the CreateMissionsManager is responsible to kill all the app handlers, all the workers, all the SQSs (except for manager2appQ), and all the buckets in S3.
 Then the local application that sent the "terminate" flag would kill the manager and the manager2appQ queue.
 * System limitation: we create a new EC2 instance only if needed, so we make sure that the number of instances is as small as possible.
-* Workers: each worker works hard and continuously.
-If a worker currently doesn’t work on a mission, it looks for the next mission by checking the manager2workersQ.
+* Workers:Â each worker works hard and continuously.
+If a worker currently doesnâ€™t work on a mission, it looks for the next mission by checking the manager2workersQ.Â
-* Defined tasks: as explained above, each part of the system has properly defined tasks.
+* Defined tasks:Â as explained above, each part of the system has properly defined tasks.
 If we thought that a part of the system takes care of too much, we divided it to more classes in order to make the program as clean and as understandable as can be.
-* Distributed: the system is distributed and all the program is chronologic, creating workers only if needed.
+* Distributed:Â the system is distributed and all the program is chronologic, creating workers only if needed.
 All the workers take their missions from the same queue so that no mission will be untreated.
 Moreover, every local application has a personal app handler so the applications are not interdependent.